HBica05/Self-Improvement-Techniques/README.me.md

 - Essential advice for individuals seeking self-development.

 - Displays the Copyright year.
+  - The year in the footer updates automatically using JavaScript.

 ## Features Left to implement
 1. *Contact Page* : A dedicated page with a form for users to ask questions and get in touch.